fredgibbs/fredgibbs.github.io/tutorials/extract-geocode-placenames-from-text-file.md

 "Taos, NM",36.4072485,-105.5730665
 {% endhighlight %}

 That's all there is to it!
-Now you have a nicely formatting CSV file of your places and their geocoordinates that can be imported into most any mapping tool.
+Now you have a nicely formatted CSV file of your places and their geocoordinates that can be imported into most any mapping tool.